Learn more about sleep apnoea here, and if you might be suffering from it.

 Poor posture can also have a trickle down effect that results in a poor bite and airflow.
 The human head weighs about 3.5kg – 4.5kg; that weight places a strain on your vertebrae and neck muscles, the further away it is from its correct axis – centred over the shoulders.

-How Nourish Dental Care Can Help with Sleep Apnoea
+How Nourish Dental & TMJ Care Can Help with Sleep Apnoea

-Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
-Dr. Eric Chionh who runs the practice has many years of experience treating a myriad of cases.
-He specialises in TMD, pain & sleep dentistry, dental implants and other mouth and jaw conditions.
+Nourish Dental & TMJ Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
+Dr. Eric Chionh who runs the practice has over 20 years of experience in the treatment of sleep apnoea and other dental, pain and sleep disorders.
+His passion and focus are in the areas of TMD / TMJ Disorders and other orofacial pain disorders, myofascial pain, pain & sleep dentistry, and other mouth and jaw conditions.